back to all blogsSee all blog posts

 }

 The _meta field enables protocol extensions without breaking compatibility.
-Here are practical examples:
+The following examples illustrate common use cases:

 1) Cost Tracking Extension